Fornication

-Fornication is generally consensual sexual intercourse between two people not married to each other.
-When one or more of the partners having consensual sexual intercourse is married to another person, it is called adultery.
-Nonetheless, John Calvin viewed adultery to be any sexual act that is outside the divine model for sexual intercourse, which includes fornication.
+Fornication generally refers to consensual sexual intercourse between two people who are not married to each other.
+When a married person has consensual sexual relations with one or more partners whom they are not married to, it is called adultery.
+John Calvin viewed adultery to be a sexual act that is considered outside of the divine model for sexual intercourse between married individuals, which includes fornication.

-For many people, the term carries an overtone of moral or religious disapproval, but the significance of sexual acts to which the term is applied varies between religions, societies and cultures.
+For many people, the term carries an overtone of moral or religious disapproval, but the significance of sexual acts to which the term is applied varies between religions, societies, and cultures.
 In modern usage, the term is often replaced with more judgment-neutral terms like premarital sex, extramarital sex, or recreational sex.

 Etymology and usage

 In the original Greek version of the New Testament, the term porneia (πορνεία – "prostitution") is used 25 times (including variants such as the genitive πορνείας).